NM Department of Health/Population and Community Health/Office of Primary Care and Rural Health

 Top Flex Activities

-- Provide ongoing quality improvement support to the quality improvement leads through email, phone calls, site visits or training and education opportunities
+- Provides ongoing quality improvement support to the quality improvement leads through email, phone calls, site visits, or training and education opportunities

-- Host quarterly virtual meetings and one in-person opportunity per year for all the Quality Directors representing the 13 participating hospitals to network and share learnings.
-Quality improvement leads will be able to be able to identify and demonstrate the full set of quality improvement competencies needed to support their hospital’s quality improvement program
+- Hosts quarterly virtual meetings and one in-person opportunity per year for all the Quality Directors representing the participating hospitals to network and share learning opportunities

-- Promote and support hospital participation in patient safety trainings and other educational meetings provided by NMHA.
-Hospital staff will implement evidence-based practices and professionally-designed and accepted processes to reduce harm and improve patient outcomes
+- Promotes and supports hospital participation in patient safety training and other educational meetings provided by the New Mexico Hospital Association